 External: A key feature of this holiday home is its rear garden where its unkempt country feel adds to its appeal of this remote haven.
 Enclosed by a stone wall and a nautically themed iron gate, stone steps lead you to a lawn where you'll find outdoor furniture.
 Enclosed rear garden with lawn, patio area, sea views and enclosure containing free range hens to supply you with fresh eggs throughout your stay.
 Garden furniture.

-Sleeps 8: 1 Superking, 1 Double with single bed over, 1 Double with extra single (child's bed), Double sofa bed in lounge available at £15 per person per week- then sleeping 10
+Sleeps 8: 1 Superking, 2 Triple (1 Double with Single over, 1 Double with extra Single (child's bed)), Double sofa bed in lounge available at £15 per person per week- then sleeping 10

 C/O day - Fri.
 LPG gas.
 Bed linen & towels provided.
 WiFi can be intermittent.
 Travel cot.
 Highchair.
 Books & games.
 2 pets accepted.
 No smoking